-If you’re choosing between Vietnam and Thailand for nomad life in 2026, here’s the cliff note: Vietnam runs about 25-30% cheaper monthly, but Thailand wins on banking, English, and visa stability.
-I’ve worked from Da Nang for four years and spent two stints of 60+ days in Chiang Mai, tracking every expense.
-Here’s what the numbers actually look like for someone running a laptop business.
+Digital nomad life in Da Nang, Vietnam runs $1,100-1,300 a month versus $1,500-1,800 in Chiang Mai, Thailand for 2026 — about 25-30% cheaper, though Thailand wins on banking, English, and visa stability.
+I’ve worked from Da Nang for four years and done two 60+ day stints in Chiang Mai, tracking every expense.

 Monthly Budget Breakdown for Nomads